emberjs/website/source/guides/controllers/index.md

 properties from their models so that you can say `{{name}}` in your template rather than `{{model.name}}`.
-An `Ember.ArrayController` proxies properties from an Array, and an `Ember.ObjectController` proxies properties from an obect.
+An `Ember.ArrayController` proxies properties from an Array, and an `Ember.ObjectController` proxies properties from an object.

 If your controller is an `ArrayController`, you can iterate directly over the controller using `{{#each controller}}`.
 This keeps the